c-trl/us-gas-prices-vs-retail-sales/README.md

-###Comparing US average gas prices to US retail and food service sales
+###WIP: Comparing US average gas prices to US retail and food service sales

 The price of oil has been declining for quite a while now, and I woud be betraying my undergraduate studies if I didn't keep up with at least watching it in the news.
 Obviously my curiousity would never let me keep it at that, so I'm going to put my new-found abilities to keep a journal on what I find relative to the declining prices at the gas pump.